 Sony RX10 II versus Sony RX100 V

-The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in June 2015 and October 2016.
+The Sony Cyber-shot DSC-RX10 II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in June 2015 and October 2016.
 Both the RX10 II and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Sony RX10 II and the Sony RX100 V are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Sony RX10 II and the Sony RX100 V is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX10 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (48 percent) than the Sony RX10 II.
 Moreover, the RX100 V is substantially lighter (63 percent) than the RX10 II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 It is worth mentioning in this context that the RX10 II is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.